• Skip to primary navigation

 Nagoya (no relation to Nagoya) has more shops and places to stay, and it is where one of the biggest developments on the island is happening.

-CitraPlaza Nagoya is a Mega Superblock (as opposed to other projects here that are labeled as Superblocks) that is taking up several blocks of prime real estate.
+CitraPlaza Nagoya is a Mega Superblock (as opposed to other projects here that are labelled as Superblocks) that is taking up several blocks of prime real estate.

 CitraPlaza Nagoya